-Paddle provides a SaaS-based checkout, e-commerce, marketing, and analytics platform which enables developers to sell software and manage time-consuming operations such as acquiring customers, managing "free trial" periods, recurring billing, handling customer support, international sales taxes, and more.
-It was founded in 2012 and is based in London, England.
+Paddle provides a software as a service(SaaS)-based checkout, electronic commerce, marketing, and analytics platform.
+It enables developers to sell software and manage time-consuming operations such as acquiring customers, managing "free trial" periods, recurring billing, handling customer support, international sales taxes, and more.
+It was founded in 2012 and is based in London, United Kingdom.

 Research containing Paddle

 Get data-driven expert analysis from the CB Insights Intelligence Unit.